 By participating in this Program, you agree that Coursera and its agents, representatives, affiliates, officers, directors and employees will have no liability whatsoever for any injuries, losses, claims, damages or any special, exemplary, punitive, indirect, incidental or consequential damages of any kind, whether based in contract, tort, strict liability or otherwise, resulting from any use of the Program, any failure or delay by Coursera in connection with the Program, or the performance or non-performance of the Program by Coursera, even if Coursera has been advised of the possibility of damages.
 This disclaimer of liability applies to any damages or injury caused by any failure of performance, error, omission, interruption, deletion, defect, delay in operation, computer virus, communications line failure, theft or destruction, or unauthorized access to, alteration of, or use of your information.

 Coursera makes no warranty of any kind regarding the Program, which is provided on an “as is” and “as available” basis.
 Coursera expressly disclaims all warranties, including implied warranties of merchantability, fitness for a particular purpose, title, non-infringement, and those arising by statute or otherwise in law or from a course of dealing or usage of trade.
 Coursera is not responsible or liable for any warranty, representation, or guarantee, express or implied, in fact or in law, relative to the Program, including without limitation that the Program will be error-free, or as to the accuracy, completeness and timeliness of any content or information distributed with respect to the Program.
-SOME STATES DO NOT ALLOW THE LIMITATION OF LIABILITY AND DISCLAIMER OF IMPLIED WARRANTIES, SO THE DISCLAIMERS AND LIMITATIONS ABOVE MAY NOT APPLY TO YOU.
+SOME STATES AND COUNTRIES DO NOT ALLOW THE LIMITATION OF LIABILITY AND DISCLAIMER OF IMPLIED WARRANTIES, SO THE DISCLAIMERS AND LIMITATIONS ABOVE, IN WHOLE OR IN PART, MAY NOT APPLY TO YOU.